Jamesreinhardt222/comm-documentation-assignment/docs/Task-2.md

   You will be redirected to the workspace setup form.
 It will start with a field asking for the name of your workspace.

-5.Fill out the input field with a creative name and click next.
+5.Fill out the input field with a recognizable name and click next.

   This will be the name of your workspace.